wosayttn/sdk-bsp-numaker-pfm-m487/README.md

 # rt-studio
-This is repository of rt-studio sdk-bsp
+This is repository of sdk-bsp-numaker-pfm-m487.